 When the canyon completely opens up one can head south up a trail to the Escalante River TH and parking area.
 From here, follow the road past the cemetery and into town for your re-supply, zero day, or whatever luxuries await you (my choice is to always indulge in a Subway sandwich!)

-Note: try to not land in Escalante on a Sunday or you will find many establishments closed (including Subway, the Market, the Post Office, etc.)
+NOTE: try to not land in Escalante on a Sunday or you will find many establishments closed (including the Market, Post Office, etc.)

 To continue west either hitch down Hole-in-the-Rock Road to re-connect with the official route, or walk out of town on the Smoky Mountain Backroad and connect the Via Escalante West alternate to Grosvenor Arch.

 Compare the above with the northern option of the Via Escante East.

 The first half of my Burr Trail Loop Hike (2016) travels much of the route described above (in reverse).

 My Escalante to Monticello Hike (2010) went down Harris, up Silver Falls and dropped into Lower Muley Twist.

 My Nevada to Colorado Hike (2009) went through Escalante and down the river including a side-trip into Death Hollow.